techmunk/sassphp/README.md

 This needs to be done prior to getting the output of the map file.
 As it stands, both the output of the SASS file compile & the SASS source map file generation sequence are both strings.

-The first array item will always be the compiled SASS file, so your PHP code should address this by calling:
+The first array item will always be the compiled SASS file:
     $css[0]

-The second array item will always be the source map output, so your PHP code should address this by calling:
+The second array item will always be the source map output:
     $css[1]

 If there's a problem, the extension will throw a `SassException`: